dafanasev/dbmigrate/README.md

 The status command shows migrations list with names, versions and applied at times, if the migration was applied.
 It also shows the latest version migration, the last applied migrations (they are not necessarily the same ones), number of applied migrations and if the database schema is up to date or not.

-### Other settings
-The --missingdowns (-m) boolean flag specifies if it is ok to have missing or empty down migrations.

 ## Todo
 - [ ] Embed migrations into binary or get them from zip/tar archives, http, ssh, s3 or github